ThunderFly-aerospace/TFRPM01/README.md

 ![TFRPM01B probe input circuit](/doc/img/TFRPM01_pulse_counter_input.png)

 As can be seen from the schematics the default probe power selection is +5V, protected by resistor R10 to about 50 mA short-circuit current.
 The pull-up resistor R1 with default value 470 Ohm is quite hard and it is generally unsuitable to most optical probes with open-collector outputs.
-Therefore the resistor R1 should be interchanged to the more suitable value (That could be requested during the order process).
+Therefore the resistor R1 should be interchanged to the more suitable value.
+It is depending on the selected material for the optical sensor this value might need further fine-tuning.
+(The specific resistor value could be requested during the order process in case of ordering larger quanitity).